 - The Features You Need Directly Influence the Price: Basic face detection is affordable, but critical security tools like liveness detection and anti-spoofing measures are premium capabilities that add significant value and cost to your solution.

-How Are On-Device Facial Recognition APIs Priced?
+How Is On-Device Facial Recognition API Pricing Structured?

 Figuring out the cost of an on-device facial recognition API can feel like trying to hit a moving target.
 There isn’t a single, universal price tag.
 Instead, providers structure their pricing to accommodate a wide range of business needs, from early-stage startups testing a concept to large enterprises deploying at scale.
 The right model for you depends entirely on your usage patterns, feature requirements, and long-term strategy.